Dymi-Bispo/Dymi-dev/README.md

 # Hi!!!
 My name is Dymitry Alves.
 I'm a beginner programer, my dream is the a developer sênior!!

-I'm studdant in the class of network maintenance
+I'm studdant in the class of network maintenance, finishing my 3º year of school.
+My hobby is Muay-thai, Football and Gym

 ## Hard Skill